History

 Czechs were in on the ground floor

 In the 9th cavalry regiment served also Czechs.
-Namely Vojtech G. Pinter , Jakub Kakuska and Mathias Skoblik.
+Namely Vojtech G. Pinter , Jakub Kakuska, Mathias Skoblik and Joseph Dobesh Voda.
 The first two are mentioned in the book of Josef Cermak - The Civil War history including experience of Czech soldiers.

 Many countrymen fought in this war under different regiments.
 As Cermak wrote - it is evident from all, that American Czechs despite their humble count have sent considerable number of their sons out to the fight, thereby presented their clearest proof, that also them, citizens of this free republic, performed their duty and American nation will be always grateful to them.
 Keep these soldiers in honourable memory!